The Starbucks menu is expansive and can be confusing for those who have never visited before.

 These Starbucks drinks are original, so you probably won't find them elsewhere.
 The vibrant colors and interesting flavors make these drinks very popular.

-These drinks are an excellent choice when it’s warm outside and you need some refreshments.
+These drinks are an excellent choice when it's warm outside, and you need some refreshment.

 The cold drinks available at Starbucks include:

-- Mango dragon fruit lemonade: With dragon fruit inclusion, ice, and lemonade.
+- Mango dragon fruit lemonade.
+With the inclusion of dragon fruit, ice, and lemonade.

-Frappuccino drinks are also available cold drinks at Starbucks (and most other coffee places).
+Frappuccino drinks are also available as cold drinks at Starbucks (and most other coffee places).

-Frappuccinos are like a milkshake/coffee combo, ideal for those with a sweet tooth who aren’t afraid of a little sugar rush.
+Frappuccinos are a combination of milkshake/coffee, ideal for those with a sweet tooth who aren't afraid of a little sugar rush.

-Starbucks has both coffee and creme Frappuccinos available, with a whole ton of drink options.
+Starbucks offers both coffee and Creme Frappuccinos, along with a wide range of drink options.

 2. Decide if you want to change or add anything to your drink